 Developing a detailed CCP budget begins with a solid understanding of the current situation in a community and its shelter, which requires some research.
 Among the questions to consider:

 - How much of the workforce will be paid staff, and how much will be made up of volunteers?

 - What are the costs for standard veterinary services?
 What about additional services?
 (See “Working with Veterinarians and Veterinary Clinics” for detailed descriptions of what’s generally included.)

 - Will it be necessary to rent office space?
 What about sufficient space for holding cats before and after surgery?

 - How close to the shelter are the partner clinics?
 (Greater distance generally translates into more staff time and additional costs.)

 Of course, it’s impossible to know with certainty every cost a program will incur, anticipating every eventuality.
 A particularly long kitten season, for example, is likely to stretch resources.
 Regular tracking (with reporting) and flexibility are critical.
 Tracking lets you know exactly how much money is on hand at a given time, and flexibility allows you to juggle funds as necessary to protect the cats and kittens most at risk.

 It’s also important to have input from various parts of the organization.
-In addition to representation from the finance and/or accounting departments and/or your board of directors (if applicable), be sure to seek input from key CCP, clinic, shelter and enforcement staff.
+In addition to representation from the finance and/or accounting departments and/or your board of directors (if applicable), be sure to seek input from key CCP, clinic, shelter and field services staff.
 Each group involved in the CCP must be consulted.

 Although no two CCP budgets are alike, there are a number of services, staffing requirements, equipment and supplies that every CCP must consider when developing a detailed budget.
 Common line items include: